GCP and GVP Inspections

 - combined systems inspection: combined systems inspections involve one or more trial specific site inspections followed by a systems inspection at the sponsor and / or CRO premises.
 On that occasion, deviations observed during (a) preceding inspection(s) are followed-up and the company’s respective actions and reactions are analysed.

 There are no different types of GVP inspections.
-GVP inspections are carried out at companies holding the marketing authorisation for a marketed product in Switzerland and at research organisation involved in the conduct of clinical trials with medicinal products in humans.
-These inspections are generally systems based, meaning that inspectors examine the systems and procedures used by the marketing authorisation holder to comply with existing national / international pharmacovigilance regulations and guidance.
+GVP inspections are mainly carried out at companies holding the marketing authorisation for a marketed product in Switzerland (MAH).
+They can, however, also be conducted at CROs or research organisations which assume pharmacovigilance tasks for others.
+These inspections are generally systems based, meaning that inspectors examine the systems and procedures used by the inspected organisation to comply with existing national / international pharmacovigilance regulations and guidance.

 GVP inspections can be carried out either as routine or "for cause" inspections.